dweekly/docs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 !!! info "Pre-loaded Data in the APK"
 	If you set the preloaded data in the APK, it will override the system props data.

-After initialization, call these setters to set the data in the APK:
+After loading the Branch SDK in the Application class as per the docs [here](https://docs.branch.io/apps/android/#load-branch), call the below setters to set the data in the APK.
+This is how the final implementation should look like:

 ```
+// Branch object initialization
+Branch.getAutoInstance(this);
 Branch.setPreinstallCampaign(“My Campaign Name”)
 Branch.setPreinstallPartner(“Branch $3p Parameter Value”)
 ```